owen0712/datastruc2020/README.md

-# datastruc2020
+Kangaroo Simulation

-WIA1002 Data Structure
+It is a assignment of WIX2001 Data Structure course by University of Malaya.